fsavje/math-with-slack/README.md

-:warning: :warning: Slack 4 introduces a content security policy to prevent code injections.
-This breaks the math-with-slack script.
-[A solution is in the making.](https://github.com/fsavje/math-with-slack/issues/51) :warning: :warning:
+:warning: :warning: This repo is not currently maintained, and the script will not work with Slack 4 or later versions.
+[Please refer to this fork for a version that sees active development.](https://github.com/thisiscam/math-with-slack) :warning: :warning:

 # Rendered math (MathJax) with Slack's desktop client